nutjob4life/bug.relationchoice/README.rst

 I'm getting a stack trace when adding a Dexterity content type that contains a RelationChoice/ObjPathSourceBinder field.
-This small sample package demonstrates the issue.
+This small sample package demonstrates the issue_.
 (It works all right with Plone 4.3.2.)

 To Reproduce